sColin16/personal-website/content/posts/march-madness-miscalculations.md

 # Summary

-Participating in the Kaggle March Madness competition taught me a valuable lesson in data leakage, and engineering more advanced feature engineering.
+Participating in the Kaggle March Madness competition taught me a valuable lesson in data leakage, and engineering more advanced features.
 This post will discuss my process and takeaways from participating, and my plans for next years